contentful/ui-extensions-sdk/README.md

 ## Extensions taxonomy and example use cases

-Conceptually, there are two main categories of custom extensions, for content editing and content management.
+Conceptually, there are two main categories of custom extensions:
-- Content editing extensions reside in the entry editor body and operate on top of a particular field or set of fields.
+- Single field extensions that reside in the entry editor body and operate on top of a particular field or set of fields.
-- Management extensions perform actions on the entire entry.

-### Content editing extensions
-Content editing extensions can operate on either single fields, or multiple fields.
+- Extensions that reside on the sidebar of the entry editor.
+They still operate on a particular field but are rendered on the sidebar instead.

 #### Single field extensions
-Content editing extensions applied to single fields are great for circumstances where you just want to customize how you edit a particular field type.
+Extensions applied to single fields are great for circumstances where you just want to customize how you edit a particular field type.
 Examples of single field extensions are: